Posts

 More Faustus Furius races over at the Wandering View

-There have been more Faustus Furius races over at the Wandering View blog.
+There have been more Faustus Furius races over at the Wandering View blog .
 Well worth checking out Tom's page if you don't already follow it.

 Enter the Thraex

+Inspired by Balkan tribesmen, the Thraex was a lightly armoured gladiator who fought with a small shield and a sica , a vicious curved sword perhaps derived from a Thracian rhomphaia.
 Uninspired by the Mick Yarrow (a little messy) and Outpost (a little... little) Thracians, I wanted to paint up another one for my gladiator school.
 I have always liked the sculpting of the Strategia Nova gladiators (for all their questionable historicity), so scavenging through my bits box I found a Strategia Nova hoplomachus with a nice small shield and a couple of other more generic murmillo-thraex type chaps with large shields.
 A quick couple of cuts and a drop of glue later, I have a new thraex who seems to have lost his helmet somehow.

 Macroscale Galleys & Galleons.

-Over at the One Sided Miniature Wargaming Discourse blog, Simon's scratch built 1/100 vessels have been out on the table for a spot of Galleys & Galleons.
-Check out the full post HERE.
+Over at the One Sided Miniature Wargaming Discourse blog, Simon's scratch built 1/100 vessels have been out on the table for a spot of Galleys & Galleons .
+Check out the full post HERE .

 Building an Arena

 Taking advantage of some downtime and the intermittent Irish sun this week, I decided to build myself a little arena for gladiatorial bouts.
 The base was a cork-backed table place mat.
 I cut out a 20cm diameter circle with a jigsaw.
 I picked up some 90cm lengths of 12mm pine strips from the hardware store for £0.75 each.
 These were cut at 30mm intervals and then roughly sanded to bevel the edges to make each little block look like pieces of ashlar masonry.
+Starting at a random point - I chose the bunny ears - the blocks were glued down, alternating over two tiers to give the brick-work affect.
+At the bunny ears I left an opening which was then built up into an arch.
+I made the archway very high (about 65mm) to accommodate larger scale miniatures as well as my 15mm gladiators.
+Obviously I didn't complete the walls of the arena.
+I left them open as an abstract 'cut-away' to allow for easy access during play (or, if you prefer, maybe it is a ruined arena).
+The entir

 Faustus Furius - chariot eye candy

+"A whole lot of pictures from today's game of Faustus Furious.
+Amazingly fun game and looking forward to the next race."
 Damon Richardson recently posted a whole raft of photos of a recent FaFu game he ran.
 Not a whole lot of commentary, but some great photos of 15mm chariotry (and it looks like he's making use of the counters included in the rules too).

 Centaur reinforcements

+Continuing with my slow build-up of 28mm mythical Greek forces for OGAM , I have just finished up three 28mm centaur archers from Black Hat Miniatures.
+I now have enough Greeks and associated monsters to easily run a 1200 point game, or even two 800 point forces to fight against each other if the need arose.
+As the photos show, the Black Hat centaur archers are armed in a generically Greek way, with a cuirass (I made mine linen although on the Black Hat website, theirs are bronze) and crested helmets.
+Two are Illyrian and one Chalkidian.
+All have a quiver on the right hip, and a gladius-looking sword slung on the right hip (Roman style).
 They suffer from being satin varnished (I haven't yet replaced my matt varnish), and also from being painted as a unit, rather than their centauris companion who was painted as an individual.
 The three of them took as long to paint as she did, and I didn't really feel the need for them to be painted to the same standard.
+In game ter

-3rd Cú Chulainn Cup - the results.
+3rd CĂș Chulainn Cup - the results.

-This year's Northern Irish Song of Blades and Heroes competition day - The Cú Chulainn Cup - was held over the weekend.
+This year's Northern Irish Song of Blades and Heroes competition day - The CĂș Chulainn Cup - was held over the weekend.
 I can't believe this is the 3rd year we've run the day at Wee Gamers, in Whitehead Co.
 Antrim.
 The time has gone by so quickly, and the number of participants has snowballed.
+This year we had 14 players, plus myself acting as referee and MC.
+We played five rounds in the day, meaning 35 games were played in a space of 6 hours.
+Not bad going.
+There were nine tables set up, each with their own scenarios.

 Faustus Furius Review

+Tom has recently posted a nice little review of Faustus Furius .
+If you haven't already read it, I'd encourage you to head over and read it in full HERE .
 "The family plays one chariot game a year at the annual Con.
 They love it so much I made custom chariots for Sara and Miles.
 With this game, the chariots will be out a lot more often ...
 This is a blast of a game, can be used for any sort of racing.
 Really into these rules, will use them for sorts of racing."